 To commemorate special CSIFT times such as an anniversary, the Historian Committee is asked to review historical documents, collect them, and create a "display" or presentation that can be shared with CSIFT membership.

-The Historian Committee Chair is appointed by the Section Chair.
-The Historian is usually designated as one or two of the most senior members of the Section possessing a demonstrated knowledge of the Section "institutional memory."
+The Historian Committee is managed by the CSIFT Business Office.
 The Historian will occasionally seek out other members to assist in the development and/or execution of history-related projects or programs.